mattiaa32-lgtm/DelightfulChurros/README.md

 ## Value history

-Columns N, O and P hold the CURRENT low, median and high.
-Discogs prices by CONDITION rather than by sales history — sales data isn't in the public API — so the spread is "what a rough copy fetches" to "what a mint one does".
+Columns N, O and P hold current values.
+Two important limits:

+- The Low/Median/High shown on a Discogs release page come from SALES history, which is **not** in the public API.
+The app cannot read those numbers.
+- `price_suggestions` (a value per condition) needs seller privileges.
+Without them only `marketplace/stats` is available, giving the cheapest copy currently LISTED — one figure, written to N, with O and P left empty rather than filled with the same number three times.
 History is kept in two places:

 - `Config!value_history` — dated aggregates (total, min, median, max; by cube and by category).
 This is what the chart draws.